thraen/thrsshdr/README.md

-###A linux sound visualization engine using openGl and pulseaudio.
+###linux sound visualization with openGl and pulseaudio.

 ###Dependencies: